Stephen Curry Humbly Says He's 'Not Flawless,' but His Game 4 Was Beyond Cocky

 PORTLAND, Ore. — Look up "perfunctory" in the dictionary.
 First of all, why do you still own a dictionary?
 Are you a time traveler from the year 2000?
 I'll save you the effort: "An action or gesture carried out with a minimum of effort or reflection."
 There's no photo from Monday night's Warriors/Blazers game next to the text, but give it some time.

 The energy at the Moda Center wasn't necessarily one of resigned apathy.
 After all, these are Portland fans—maybe the most dedicated in the league.
 There were plenty of signs sporting slanderous slogans like "We May Be Down, But at Least We're Not from California" or "All-Weather Fans," despite the grim scenario the home team faced.
-Still, there were conspicuous empty seats, the free rally T-shirts noticeably draped over the back.
+Still, there were conspicuously empty seats, the free rally T-shirts noticeably draped over the back.

 The Golden State Warriors jumped out to a 14-0 lead and never looked back in a dominant 128-103 Game 4 win to sweep the Portland Trail Blazers.
-At no point did the Blazers have a chance in the game, and no moment was more indicative of this domination than Steph Curry turning his back on a three-pointer he knew was going in.
+At no point did the Blazers have a chance in the game, and no moment was more indicative of this domination than when Steph Curry turned his back on a three-pointer he knew was going in.

 Anthony Slater @anthonyVslater